Which Size of Gallbladder Stone is Dangerous?

 Complications That Can Come with These Issues

-Choledocholithiasis: If stones move into the common bile duct, they can obstruct bile flow and cause choledocholithiasis, which is a painful condition that needs intervention.
+When stones travel into a common bile duct, bile flow can be obstructed, creating a painful condition that calls for prompt intervention.

-Perforation: In rare cases, infection can lead to a perforation, which is a surgical emergency.
+In uncommon situations, infection may progress to a perforation, turning it into a surgical emergency.

 Diagnosing these issues is key to understanding their size and potential risks.
 Common diagnostic procedures include: